wiedeflo/ADAProject/README.md

 # Update
-We download the Chicago community areas bounderies on : https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6 (click on "export", then download the Shapefile format and the GEOJson format, and put the downloaded folder in "data")
+We download the Chicago community areas bounderies on : https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6 Click on "export", then download the Shapefile format and the GEOJson format, and put the downloaded folder in "data".
+The 4 files downloaded have random hashes appended to their names, so rename them to match "geo_export" leaving the extension.